 Tenofovir may cause a reduction in BMD.
 Reductions in BMD have been reported in paediatric patients.
 In adolescents, the BMD Z-scores at 48 weeks observed in subjects who received tenofovir were lower than those observed in subjects who received placebo.
 In children, the BMD Z-scores observed at 48 weeks in subjects who switched to tenofovir were lower than those observed in subjects who remained on their stavudine or zidovudine-containing regimen.

-The effects of tenofovir associated changes in BMD on long term bone health and future fracture risk are currently unknown.
+The effects of tenofovir associated changes in BMD on long term bone health and future fracture risk are currently unknown in patients aged 12 to < 18 years.